egXcoder/Study-Repository/DesignPatterns/Behavioral/readme.md

 - Mediator: make colleagues not send messages to each other directly and instead rely on mediator
 - Memento: save and restore its state
 - Observer: subscription mechanism to notify multiple objects about events
+- State: letting an object change its behavior when its internal state changes